| |

 -

-STALL: Say, "I'm not comfortable with this or I need some time to think
+comfortable with this or I need some time to think about this or

 -